pyeventsourcing/eventsourcing/docs/topics/process.rst

 Furthermore, there can only be one unique tracking record for each notification.
 Once the tracking record has been written it can't be written again.
 So if an event can be processed at all, then it will be processed exactly once.
-Whatever the behaviours of the aggregates and the policies of a process, including pathological behaviours such as infinite loops or deadlocks, the processing of those behaviours will be equally reliable.
+Whatever the behaviours of the aggregates and the policies of a process, including possible pathological behaviours such as infinite loops, the processing of those behaviours will be reliable.

-Just as a ratchet is as reliable as its pawl, a process application is as reliable as its database transactions.
+Just as a ratchet is as reliable as its pawl, a process application is as reliable as its database transactions are atomic.

 System of processes